-Ljubljana breaths art!
+Ljubljana breathes art!
 We absolutely loved that it has a statue of its famous poet in the main square instead of a general of the army as commonly seen.
 On top of that, has banned cars from its city centre for over 10 years!
 How can anyone not fall in love with a city like this?
-For you planning you trip to Ljubljana, don’t forget to read our complete guide on what to do in Slovenia, with all the tips, itineraries and recommendations to make the most of your travel in this beloved country.
+For you planning your trip to Ljubljana, don’t forget to read our complete guide on what to do in Slovenia, with all the tips, itineraries and recommendations to make the most of your travel in this beloved country.

 What to do in one day in Ljubljana

 Ok, let’s list here all the things to see in Ljubljana and the best of Ljubljana attractions.
-They are not in any order at all, so don’t hang up on it.
+They are not in any order at all, so don’t hang up on them.
 But before, take the opportunity to follow us on Instagram and Facebook as well, where we share our current adventures!

-We are so used with Admirals, Generals and military images in general around the historical city centres that it was difficult to hold our sigh when seeing Ljubljana praising their favourite poet, France Prešeren, with a statue in its main square.
+We are so used to Admirals, Generals and military images in general around the historical city centres that it was difficult to hold our sigh when seeing Ljubljana praising their favourite poet, France Prešeren, with a statue in its main square.